MatsM16/sveve-dotnet/readme.md

 > Be careful very careful when making repetitions that never end.

 ## Replies
-To send a new sms that the receiver can reply to:
 ```cs
 await client.SendAsync(new Sms("444 44 444", "Hello, how are you?")
 {
     ReplyAllowed = true
 });
 ```
+This allows the receiver to reply to the sms.
+To handle the replies, see [Sveve.AspNetCore](#sveve.aspnetcore).

+> [!note]
-When `ReplyAllowed` is `true` Sveve sends the sms from a randomly generated 14-digit phone number.
+> If `ReplyAllowed` is `true` Sveve sends the sms from a randomly generated 14-digit phone number.
 This means that the display-senders configured in either `SveveClientOptions.Sender` or `Sms.Sender` are ignored.

-To add more messages to the same thread on the receivers phone, keep the message id:
+If you have already sent a sms and want to send another to the same thread on the users phone:
 ```cs
 // Send the first sms and keep the id.
 var response = await client.SendAsync(new Sms("444 44 444", "Hello, how are you?")